-Figure 17: The 3He isoscalar EMC effect ratio $F_2({}^{3}He)/F_2(d)$ from the DESY Hermes [93] and the JLab E03-103 [94] experiments.
+Figure 17: The 3He isoscalar EMC effect ratio $F_2({}^{3}He)/F_2(d)$ from the DESY Hermes [94] and the JLab E03-103 [95] experiments.
 The error bars include statistical and point-to-point systematic uncertainties added in quadrature.
 The $F_2({}^{3}H)/F_2(d)$ and $F_2({}^{3}He)/F_2(d)$ curves are based on parametrizations of SLAC data [16], assuming that the effect scales either with the atomic mass A (solid curve, 3H and 3He) or the nuclear charge density, ρ (dashed curve: 3He, dot-dashed curve: 3H).
 The precision of the 3H/3He data expected from this JLab Hall A experiment will be similar to that of the Hall C experiment on 3He.

-of low-momentum protons from quark fragmentation, and ii) final-state interactions between the spectator proton and the neutron remnant.
-In addition, off-shell effects appear to be minimal for $p_s < 100 \text{ MeV}/c$, which is expected to minimize uncertainties arising from the extrapolation of $(F_2^n){eff} \rightarrow (F_2^n){free}$.
+the deuteron mass.
+This experimental approach is based on the isolation of the modifications in the structure of the bound nucleon within the impulse approximation, by choosing kinematics to minimize effects from the deuteron wave function and final-state interactions.
+It relies on the selection of backward low-energy proton kinematics to minimize: i) production of low-momentum protons from quark fragmentation, and ii) final-state interactions between the spectator proton and the neutron remnant.
+In addition, off-shell effects appear to be minimal for $p_s < 100 \text{ MeV}/c$, which is expected to minimize uncertainties arising from the extrapolation of $(F_2^n){eff} \to (F_2^n){free}$.
 Extensive theoretical discussions of this method are given in Refs.
-[69, 92].

-The x-range of the BoNuS experiment for DIS scattering $(W^2 > 4 \text{ GeV}^2)$ is not as wide as for this experiment limited to about x = 0.77 by the 40° maximum electron detection angle of the upgraded CLAS system.
+[69, 93].
+The x-range of the BoNuS experiment for DIS scattering (W > 2 GeV) is not as wide as for this experiment limited to about x = 0.77 by the 40° maximum electron detection angle of the upgraded CLAS system.
 The expected statistical uncertainties on the F_2^n/F_2^p and d/u ratios are about the same for both 3He/3H and BoNuS experiments, and overall smaller than the systematic uncertainties.
 Both experiments will normalize their data on the nucleon F_2 structure function ratio to the SLAC data at low x, which are free of theoretical uncertainties.
 Both experiments are unequivocally highly complementary and their results are expected to be pivotal for the determination of the nucleon F_2^n/F_2^p structure function and the d/u quark distribution ratios at large values of x.

 The second goal of this A = 3 DIS experiment is the precise determination of the EMC effect for both 3H and 3He at the same time, and of the ratio of the two effects.
-Presently, there exist only 3He data, at low x from the DESY Hermes Collaboration [93], and at medium and high x (the latter over the nucleon resonance region) from the JLab Hall C Collaboration (Experiment E03-103) [94].
+Presently, there exist only 3He data, at low x from the DESY Hermes Collaboration [94], and at medium and high x (the latter over the nucleon resonance region) from the JLab Hall C Collaboration (Experiment E03-103) [95].
 The existing data (which include statistical and point-to-point systematics uncertainties added in quadrature) on the isoscalar EMC effect ratio for 3He are shown in Figure 17, along with two model parametrizations that describe equally well all the SLAC data for different nuclei, applied for the 3He and 3H cases.
 The solid curve in the Figure assumes that the EMC effect scales with the atomic mass number, A, and describes both A = 3 nuclei.
 The dashed and dot-dashed curves assume that the EMC effect scales with the nuclear charge density, ρ , applied to 3He and 3H, respectively.